CodeTimeAm/Front-End-Template/README.md

 # Step III Working in Branch

 - **git add .**
-- **git commit -m "TEXT WHAT DONE"**/ To comment what have changed or crate //
+- **git commit -m "TEXT WHAT DONE"**/ To comment what have changed or create //
 - **git pull** // To download all files //

 - **git push** // To upload all files //